'Moscow Rules': How The CIA Operated Under The Watchful Eye Of The KGB

 Their book looks at the Soviet era, and some of the spycraft may be a bit dated.

 But the espionage game carries on, Oleg Kalugin said.
-Many years ago, he was Vladimir Putin's boss at the KGB, and said Putin's background is essential to understanding today's Russia.
+Many years ago, he was Vladimir Putin's boss at the KGB and said Putin's background is essential to understanding today's Russia.

 "Putin brought back some of the worst sides of the Soviet regime," said Kalugin, now 84.
 "As a former KGB guy, his psychology is based on the old traditions of the Soviet system."